Choosing between Primary and Secondary School Teaching

 Our integrated honours degree opens pathways to future study and postgraduate courses, as well as creating opportunities for you to spend additional time in schools practising your craft, either in WA, Australia, or overseas!

-You’ll be immersed in the classroom environment, with up to 100 days of professional practice placement(the minimum number of days required by the Teachers Registration Board of Western Australia is 80), meaning you get extra time in classrooms, ensuring you’re ready to hit the ground running when you graduate.
+You’ll be immersed in the classroom environment, with up to 100 days of professional practice placement (the minimum number of days required by the Teachers Registration Board of Western Australia is 80), meaning you get extra time in classrooms, ensuring you’re ready to hit the ground running when you graduateIn your final year, you will spend the majority of your time in schools whilst completing your Honours project.

 Secondary School Teaching

-If you’re considering becoming a secondary school teacher, our Master of Teaching (Secondary) if the perfect course for you.
+If you’re considering becoming a secondary school teacher, our Master of Teaching (Secondary) is the perfect course for you.
 If you already hold a bachelor’s degree, UWA's Master of Teaching course will qualify you to teach in secondary schools, using your learnings from your bachelor’s degree where possible and maximising your future career opportunities.

 If you don’t already hold a bachelor’s degree, UWA has two unique combined degrees, designed to meet the Australia-wide demand for teachers in Arts and STEM.
 Our combined bachelor’s degrees will give you the opportunity to graduate with two qualifications in just four years, and include at least 13 weeks of professional practice placement in two different school environments.

-Your professional practice placements can be taken anywhere in Australia and our placement team prioritises finding schools that suit your preferences – whether they are close to home or located in regional and remote areas.
-With 13 weeks of professional practice across two different schools under your belt, you’ll be well prepared to lead your own classroom after graduating.
+Your professional practice placements can be taken anywhere in Australia and our placement team prioritises finding schools that suit your preferences – whether they are close to home or located in regional and remote areasWith 13 weeks of professional practice across two different schools under your belt, you’ll be well prepared to lead your own classroom after graduating.

 Whether you’re looking for a career change or seeking to enter a rewarding career, our primary and secondary teaching courses could be the answer.